atila-freitas/digital-image-processing-ml/README.md

 # Digital Image Processing Course

-Project with all learnings about Digital Image Processing course as a Master´s Student at UFC.
+Project with all learnings in the Digital Image Processing course as a Master´s Student at UFC.

 ## Folders' Description